 - Files.Read.All and Files.ReadWrite.All: Accesses documents of the SharePoint site where SmarterPath is installed because we need the metadata of the documents in order to add them to any Path.

-- Sites.Read.All and Sites.ReadWrite.All: Reads the folders of the SharePoint document library where SmarterPath is installed in order to pick files from the same structure as your Paths.
+- Sites.Read.All and Sites.ReadWrite.All: Reads the folders of the SharePoint document library where SmarterPath is installed to enable you to pick files for your Paths using the same structure.